| EU REACH: Latest Updates Summary | NO.15/2009 |

 REACH-EN-Force-1

-The REACH integrated implementation project named REACH-EN-Force-1 has begun implementation in Europe.
-This project will give manufacturers and importers (including sole representatives) the first impression of compliance with REACH in the EU and the European Economic Common Area.
-At the same time, the implementation agency's ability to implement REACH will be strengthened.
-National auditors have launched checks on pre-registration, registration and, where applicable, the provision of safety data sheets.
-The Forum (Forum), which exchanges implementation information, recently held its fourth meeting in Helsinki to review the launch of the project and reach a consensus on next steps.
+The REACH integration and implementation project, named REACH-EN-Force-1, has commenced in Europe.
+This project will give manufacturers and importers (including sole representatives) their first impression of REACH compliance within the EU and the European Economic Community.
+It will also strengthen the implementing agencies' capacity to enforce REACH.
+National auditors have begun verifying pre-registration, registration, and the provision of applicable safety data sheets.
+The Forum for exchanging implementation information recently held its fourth meeting in Helsinki, reviewing the project's launch and reaching a consensus on future steps.

-The forum implementation project implements the core principle of REACH: no data, no market.
-Auditors from participating countries will focus on phased substances (existing substances) and check through inspection whether each company has submitted pre-registration or registration, and the provision of safety data sheets when necessary.
-An assigned national coordinator will oversee project implementation in each participating country and train local auditors.
-For this purpose, the Forum Working Group trained national coordinators at the European Chemical Agency's premises in early April this year.
-The results of the project will be collected at the end of 2009, analyzed by the forum working group and produced in early 2010.
-The forum is also preparing for a second integration project to be launched in 2010.
+The core principle of the REACH implementation project implemented by the Forum is: no data, no market.
+Auditors from participating countries will focus on phased substances (existing substances) and verifying whether companies have submitted pre-registration or registration documents, and, where necessary, the provision of safety data sheets.
+Appointed national coordinators will oversee the project implementation in each participating country and train local auditors.
+To this end, the Forum working group trained national coordinators at the European Chemicals Agency's site in early April this year.
+Project results will be collected by the end of 2009, and the Forum working group will analyze them and produce a report in early 2010.
+The Forum is also preparing for a second integrated project to be launched in 2010.

-The European Chemical Agency (ECHA) announced that there have been more than 2.7 million pre-registrations and about 150,000 Pre-SIEFs (Pre-Substance Information Exchange Forum) have been established.
-With such huge data and the need to complete these REACH registrations in a short period of time, the European Chemical Industry Association CEFIC recommended methods to effectively manage the activities required by SIEF.
-All pre-registrants are divided into the following 4 categories:
+The European Chemicals Agency (ECHA) has announced over 2.7 million pre-registrations and the establishment of approximately 150,000 Pre-SIEFs (Pre-Substance Information Exchange Forums).
+Given this massive amount of data and the need to complete these REACH registrations within a short period, the European Chemicals Industry Association (CEFIC) has recommended methods for effectively managing the activities required by SIEFs.
+All pre-registered entities are divided into the following four categories:

 |